Munchies and a Movie: The 10 Best Films to Watch While You’re Stoned

 With the entire world of cinema at your fingertips, it can sometimes be tough deciding what to watch when you’re floating in a haze of cannabliss.
-Understanding that, and in honor of celebrating cannabis culture on 4/20, we’ve chosen 10 quality films to match whatever you’re feeling.
+Understanding that, we’ve chosen 10 quality films to match whatever you’re feeling.
 Whether you’re in the mood for something brainy, funny, trippy, serious or stupid, ingest and enjoy these stoner movie classics.

 Long before Black Swan, Mother! and The Wrestler, director Darren Aronofsky created Pi, an ambitious atmospheric black-and-white suspense film about a guy who discovers a 216-digit number that is the key to unlocking the stock market and also the ancient Hebrew name of God.
 (Don’t worry, we haven’t spoiled anything.)
 Besides, the masterful camerawork and all-techno soundtrack — with music from Massive Attack, Aphex Twin and Orbital — will keep you tripped you out, even if you end up watching it sober.